 We aim to achieve an atmosphere in which all children feel secure and are able to thrive and to achieve.
-Children are taught to have respect the needs feelings of others and that any unkindness or bullying is not acceptable and will be followed up if necessary contacting parents.
-Violent behaviour is not accepted at Tweeddale and we expect support of parents/carers in this.
+Children are taught to have respect for the needs and feelings of others and that any unkindness or bullying is not acceptable and will be followed up - if necessary by parents. contacting Violent behaviour is not accepted at Tweeddale and we expect the support of parents/carers in this.
 Similarly, bad language is not acceptable in school.
 To help children manage their own behaviour, they are given a clear framework of rules which is explained to and discussed with them.
 This happens in assemblies and in class lessons and discussions.